Trading-com-Dados/Trading-com-Dados.github.io/content.md

 ```
 ### Indexes
-For example, in order to obtain data for brazilian indexes, you must specify the following parameters:
+For example, in order to obtain daily quotes for brazilian indexes, you must specify the following parameters:

 type: 'index'